kiboschool/course-mathematical-thinking/src/lessons/number-theory/3-common-denominators.md

 ### The GCD

-Most commonly, we will often seek to know what their **greatest** common denominator is.
+Most commonly, we will often seek to know what their **greatest** common divisor is.
 We will refer to it as GCD moving forward.

 Consider the following situation: We are fixing up a house, and have a rectangular space that is 253 cm long and 92 cm wide.
 We want to decorate it with square tiles.
 How big of a tile can we use to make sure that we cover everything?